citta-lab/react/README.md

 ### 21: Redux in React

 Now we can start using the redux in react, main important thing we should be paying attention is where does `store.dispatch` sits and sending `props` to Redux.
+Example of using Redux with React [here](https://github.com/citta-lab/react/blob/master/react-playground/code-examples/ReactReduxExample.html)

+Ref:
 Example of handling intial data load in redux, removing item from redux, updating DOM, also implemting optimistic update from Tyler [gitlink](https://github.com/udacity/reactnd-redux-todos-goals/commit/5186502ac6461c2e88ba1dbf1ec158764c84823c).